twesigomwedavid/CypGen/README.md

 in_bam = "/path/to/Sample*{bam,bai}"
 ```

-For all samples stored in the same directory (Advisable to create symlinks in a common directory if the samples are stored in different directories):
+For all samples stored in the same directory (Advisable to create symlinks in the `data` directory if the samples are stored in various directories):

 ```bash
 in_bam = "/path/to/*{bam,bai}"